finekite/SOLID_Principals/README.md

 # SOLID_Principals
-Overview of what I learned about the SOLID Pricipals
+Overview of what I learned about the SOLID Principles

-# Single Responsibilty
+Single Responsibility
 Classes should only be doing one thing.
 Meaning there should only be one reason for the class to change.

-Example - Problem
-Here is some text that has person information.
+Example - Problem Here is some text that has person information.
 The code below reads the text, parses it and maps the information to a person object.
 Once the information is mapped is outputs it in a specific format.
 ```csharp
 /* @"(Name)John Doe
                                     (Age)20